bmkramer/WinterSolsticeChallenge2017/README.md

 ![Result Winter Solstice Challenge](/Winter%20Solstice%20Challenge.jpg)

 My output is a mixture of publications from my PhD/postdoc years (until 2008) and a variety of research output from my work in the library and scholarly communication community (since 2009).
-The former I expect to be very low on Open Access, the latter hopefully a lot more :-) Using info on publication dates (from ORCID or CrossRef), it should not be too difficult to split the analysis across these two time periods, but I haven't done that now.
+The former I expect to be very low on Open Access, the latter hopefully a lot more :-) Using info on publication dates (from ORCID or CrossRef), it should not be too difficult to split the analysis across these two time periods, but I haven't done that here.

+## Caveats

+- This approach only includes research output that has a DOI.
+Cited references are only retrieved for output with a CrossRef DOI and also need to have a DOI themselves to be included in the analysis.
+This excludes many types of research output that either do not have DOI, for which information on their DOI is not included in ORCID or Crossref, or that, for level 0 (own research output), have a DOI from a different registrar (like DataCite).
+Whether this introduces a systematic bias very much depends on one's type of research output and publication behaviour, but is quite likely.
+See also the next point.

+- The incompleteness of the open citation data means that the number of citations retrieved will be an underestimation.
+Since a large proportion of the missing references comes from one publisher not yet participating in I4OC (no guesses needed), there will most likely be a bias here, too (also depending on one's publication behaviour).

+- Possible errors occur when the DOIs retrieved are incomplete (as I've seen in a couple of tests), or contain special characters that cause problems when querying the CrossRef or OADOI API.
+I tried URL encoding with 'URLencode(URL)', but this slowed the script down consirably, so I decided to just escape any errors with 'TryCatch'.
+Errors are not (yet) reported on.
+Depending on publisher's conventions in naming DOIs this *could* introduce systemic bias.

+- No distinction is made between Gold, Hybrid and Green OA.
+Using the data retrieved from the OADOI API, this can be further refined.

+-